eusouodaniel/api-event/readme.md

 - To access the container: docker exec -it <container_name> sh
 - The container name is something like: api-event

+* Container configured with alpine, as it is much lighter and consequently we have a performance gain

 If you don't have the docker configured, you can run it directly on the machine with these commands